innolitics/rdm/rdm/base/software_plan.md

 Record system requirements in {{ system.system_requirements_location }}.
 Each system requirement must have a unique identifier so that we can trace software requirements back to the system requirements they fulfill{% if system.auditor_notes %} [62304:5.1.3]{% endif %}.
 {% endif %}

-To the extent possible, software requirements should be enumerated at the start of the project{% if system.auditor_notes %} [62304:5.2.1]{% endif %}.{% if not system.is_software_only_device %} Software requirements must be tied to one or more originating system requirements via the system requirement's ids{% if system.auditor_notes %} [62304:5.1.1.c]{% endif %}.
+Important software requirements should be enumerated at the start of the project{% if system.auditor_notes %} [62304:5.2.1]{% endif %}.{% if not system.is_software_only_device %} Software requirements must be tied to one or more originating system requirements via the system requirement's ids{% if system.auditor_notes %} [62304:5.1.1.c]{% endif %}.
 If a software requirement can not be tied back to any system requirements, new system requirements should be added.{% endif %}

-The appendices have additional guidance about [requirements analysis](#requirements-analysis).
+When software requirements are added or changed, re-evaluate the medical device risk analysis{% if system.auditor_notes %} [62304:5.2.4]{% endif %} and ensure that existing software requirements{% if not system.is_software_only_device %}, and system requirements,{% endif %} are re-evaluated and updated as appropriate{% if system.auditor_notes %} [62304:5.2.5]{% endif %}.

-When software requirements are added or changed, re-evaluate the medical device risk analysis{% if system.auditor_notes %} [62304:5.2.4]{% endif %} and ensure that existing software requirements{% if not system.is_software_only_device %}, and system requirements,{% endif %} are re-evaluated and updated as appropriate {% if system.auditor_notes %} [62304:5.2.5]{% endif %}.
+See [the appendices](#requirements-analysis) for additional information.

-**Output:** Software requirements with clearly written descriptions
+**Output:** Software requirements

 **Verification:** Ensure software requirements:
 {% if not system.is_software_only_device %}